mocktomata/mocktomata/packages/mocktomata/README.md

 Also, the `SpecRecord` is stored in memory and not written to file.

-Please checout my [responsibility list][incubator] for more information.
+Please check out my [responsibility list][incubator] for more information.

-## configuration
+## Configuration

 Hi, it's `mockto` again.

-By default, [`mocktomata`][mocktomata]) works out-of-the-box without any configuration.
+By default, [`mocktomata`][mocktomata] works out-of-the-box without any configuration.
 It should be able to cover most of the use cases for testing.

-But you can configure [`mocktomata`][mocktomata]) to do more things such as using additional plugins, and changing the behavior of the `auto` mode.
+But you can configure [`mocktomata`][mocktomata] to do more things such as using additional plugins, and changing the behavior of the `auto` mode.

-Did I mentioned that you can change your unit tests to acceptance tests by a flip of a switch?
+Did I mention that you can change your unit tests to acceptance tests by a flip of a switch?

-To learn more, please chect out the [`configuration manual`][configuration].
+To learn more, please check out the [`configuration manual`][configuration].

 ## Wallaby config

-Since `mocktomata` will write files to the file system, if you use wallaby you need configure it as follow so that the changed files will be written correctly:
+Since `mocktomata` will write files to the file system, if you use wallaby you need to configure it as follows so that the changed files will be written correctly:

 ```js
 module.exports = () => {